Noun: Examples

-Definitions
+Characterization and definition

-Nouns have sometimes been defined in terms of the grammatical categories to which they are subject (classed by gender, inflected for case and number).
-Such definitions tend to be language-specific, since nouns do not have the same categories in all languages.
+Nouns have sometimes been characterized in terms of the grammatical categories by which they may be varied (for example gender, case, and number).
+Such definitions tend to be language-specific, since different languages may apply different categories.

 Nouns are frequently defined, particularly in informal contexts, in terms of their semantic properties (their meanings).
-Nouns are described as words that refer to a person, place, thing, event, substance, quality, quantity, etc. However, this type of definition has been criticized by contemporary linguists as being uninformative.
+Nouns are described as words that refer to a person, place, thing, event, substance, quality, quantity, etc., but this manner of definition has been criticized as uninformative.

-There are several instances of English-language nouns which do not have any reference: drought, enjoyment, finesse, behalf (as found in on behalf of), dint (in dint of), and sake (for the sake of).
-Moreover, there may be a relationship similar to reference in the case of other parts of speech: the verbs to rain or to mother; many adjectives, like red; and there is little difference between the adverb gleefully and the noun-based phrase with glee.
+Several English nouns lack an intrinsic referent of their own: behalf (as in on behalf of), dint (by dint of), and sake (for the sake of).
+Moreover, other parts of speech may have reference-like properties: the verbs to rain or to mother, or adjectives like red; and there is little difference between the adverb gleefully and the prepositional phrase with glee.

-Linguists often prefer to define nouns (and other lexical categories) in terms of their formal properties.
-These include morphological information, such as what prefixes or suffixes they take, and also their syntax – how they combine with other words and expressions of particular types.
-Such definitions may nonetheless still be language-specific since syntax as well as morphology varies between languages.
-For example, in English, it might be noted that nouns are words that can co-occur with definite articles (as stated at the start of this article), but this would not apply in Russian, which has no definite articles.

-A functional approach defines a noun as a word that can be the head of a nominal phrase, i.e. a phrase with referential function, without needing to go through morphological transformation.
+A functional approach defines a noun as a word that can be the head of a nominal phrase, i.e., a phrase with referential function, without needing to go through morphological transformation.

 Classification

 Nouns can have a number of different properties and are often sub-categorized based on various of these criteria, depending on their occurrence in a language.
+Nouns may be classified according to morphological properties such as which prefixes or suffixes they take, and also their relations in syntax – how they combine with other words and expressions of various types.

+Many such classifications are language-specific, given the obvious differences in syntax and morphology.
+In English for example, it might be noted that nouns are words that can co-occur with definite articles (as stated at the start of this article), but this could not apply in Russian, which has no definite articles.